 IMPORTANT: There is no obligation to hire.
 This is a free tool and service to be used at your pleasure.

-It takes about 3 to 6 weeks (2 – 4 treatment sessions) to eradicate bed bugs.
+It takes about 3 to 6 weeks (2 – 4 treatment sessions) to kill bed bugs.
 This, however, depends on the level of

 If you see the following signs, you may have a bed bug infestation.